 Students are admitted to the RN-BSN program using a rolling admissions format.
-Admission to the RN-BSN program requires an earned associate's degree from an accredited institution as well as a cumulative GPA of at least 2.75 from all accredited colleges and universities attended.
-A grade of "C" or better is necessary in each required course.
+Admission to the RN-BSN program requires an earned associate degree in nursing from an accredited institution as well as a cumulative GPA of at least 2.75 from all accredited colleges and universities attended.
+A grade of "C" or better is necessary in each required nursing course.